Sakasy/sakasy.github.io/index.md

 Although, all of these factors don't depend entirely on you, you are able to influence them by developing the right skills or creating affinity with a Wikipedia community sharing the same interests.
 Stay with us to know more about this!

 ##### Let’s discover the criteria on which voters based their voting choices
+As previously observed, votes can be categorized as positive, neutral, or negative.
+However, voters also have the option to provide comments explaining their choices.
+In this section, our focus shifts to the analysis of these comments within our dataset.
+Our approach involves assigning a sentiment score (*polarity*) to each comment, ranging from -1 (indicating a negative comment) to +1 (indicating a positive comment).
+Additionally, we incorporate a subjectivity measure for each comment, where 0 signifies objectivity and 1 represents subjectivity.
+In the following analysis, we have chosen to consider only comments with significant subjectivity.

+The subsequent stage involves attempting to cluster comments with similar topics.
+We proceed to cluster comments across 25 different topics.
+Upon examining the *polarity* of all these topics, it becomes apparent that certain topics exhibit more positive sentiments compared to others.
+The key terms representing the three most positive categories include “positive”, “interaction”, “experienced”, “helpful” and “friendly”.

+However, extracting actionable tips for future administrators can be challenging.
+To address this, we opted for manual clustering based on six predefined topics: hardskills, softskills, friendship, experience, negative comments, and others.

+As we delved into the feedback from voters, several key insights emerged regarding the skills needed to enhance the chances of acceptance.
+These insights were categorized into areas of need, deficiency, excellence, and areas of lower proficiency.
+The following graphs illustrate the trends and patterns surrounding these key skill sets:

 {% include figure.html image="low_cloud.png"  position="right" width="600" height="700" %}
 {% include figure.html image="need_cloud.png" position="left" width="600" height="700" %}